felixlinker/diem-requirements/draft-linker-diem-requirements.md

 Use cases that have this requirement:

+### Visual

+An emblem MUST be capable of carrying a visual representation of the physical emblem it represents.

+Use cases that have this requirement:

 ### Law Carrying

 An emblem MUST carry an unambiguous indication of the international law or laws conferring the semantics of the emblem.

-Use cases that have this requirement:

-# Other Use Cases and Requirements

-## Use Cases

-## Requirements

-### Visual

-An emblem MUST be capable of carrying a visual representation of the physical emblem it represents.

 Use cases that have this requirement: